-- Remain in the Scheme where it will revalue in the way described under 'Revaluation and Pension Increases' on page 30.
-Your benefits will become payable if: - you die before your pension is paid - you are granted an ill-health/disability pension - you apply for payment of an early retirement pension (subject to being aged 55 or over and having at least 5 years' Qualifying Service) - you reach your Normal Retirement Date
+- remain in the Scheme where it will currently revalue in line with the rise in the RPI.
+Your benefits will become payable if: - you die before your pension is paid - → you are granted an ill-health/disability pension - you apply for payment of an early retirement pension (subject to being aged 55 or over and having accrued at least 5 years' Qualifying Service) - you reach your Normal Retirement Date.

-\bigcirc be transferred out to another registered pension scheme.
+be transferred out to another registered pension scheme.